AanDevAnalyst/AanDevAnalyst/README.md

 Flask or Django framework for web design while in transforming raw data into actionable insights by sleuthing data to identify trends and patterns I use Python Programming Language.

-🔭 I’m currently working on various tasks assigned to me by Codveda as part of my Internship program.
+🔭 I’m currently rounding up on various tasks assigned to me by FlexiSAF Edusoft as part of my Internship program.
 🧭 I’m currently learning various machine learning model starting with testing, training and deployment of models.
 👯 I’m looking to collaborate on open source projects, internship roles and start ups.
 💬 Ask me about Tech, anime more specifically psychological or mystery genre.